unl-pal/argv-transformer/README.md

  * All settings

 Output:
- * database - Directory of GitHub repos that meet project filter specification.
+ * `database` - Directory of GitHub repos that meet project filter specification.
- * suitablePrgms - Directory containing suitable files extracted from GitHub repos.
+ * `suitablePrgms` - Directory containing suitable files extracted from GitHub repos.
 (This is where the transformation of the source code takes place.)
- * benchmarks - Directory of compilable, suitable programs, in their original directory structure.
+ * `benchmarks` - Directory of compilable, suitable programs, in their original directory structure.

 ## ADDITIONAL FILES

- * dataset.csv - First 5,000 entries (each entry is a GitHub project url with metadata) from RepoReaper dataset.
+ * `dataset.csv` - First 5,000 entries (each entry is a GitHub project url with metadata) from RepoReaper dataset.
- * filtered-dataset.csv - 250 Java projects with min and max loc of 100 and 10,000
+ * `filtered-dataset.csv` - 250 Java projects with min and max loc of 100 and 10,000
- * config.properties - Properties for running the full framework (i.e. downloading, filtering, transforming).
+ * `config.properties` - Properties for running the full framework (i.e. downloading, filtering, transforming).

 ## TROUBLESHOOTING

-The javac version (used in main.MainTransform.java and mainFullFramework.MainAnalysis.java to compile benchmarks) needs to be the same version as JDK for rt.jar set in Soot classpath (in jpf.ProgramUnderTest.java, used for loop detection).
+The `javac` version (used in `main.MainTransform.java` and `mainFullFramework.MainAnalysis.java` to compile benchmarks) needs to be the same version as JDK for `rt.jar` set in Soot classpath (in `jpf.ProgramUnderTest.java`, used for loop detection).

 ## Development
 ### Contributing to the Project